Melendez1209/Java-Study/SECURITY.md

 After seeing your pull request or new branch, I will contact you immediately and merge the branches.

 If you want to get updates in time, GitHub official will remind you on your home page.

+## Disclaimers
+Any content in this warehouse is strictly prohibited from being used for illegal activities in any form.
+Including but not limited to * * *.

 That's all,Bye.😉😉😉